 - Use unsalted butter if you prefer- if you do, just add about 1/4 teaspoon more kosher salt to the mix.

 - For a dairy-free or paleo version, use ghee instead of butter.

-- There are so many different sizes of baking dishes that I didn't specify in the recipe.
-Use whatever will work to accommodate a single layer of the sweet potatoes.
+- A note on baking dish size: use whatever size will work to accommodate a single layer of the sweet potatoes.
 I used one that was about 7" x 10".

 - The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.